-Seminar by Dr. Manuel A. Fernández-Rojo from the University of Barcelona, entitled “Dietary Regulation of Liver Regeneration” – on October 3, 2024, at 12:00 AM, in the Seminar Room.
+Seminar by Dr. Manuel A. Fernández-Rojo from the National Center for Cardiovascular Research (CNIC) in Madrid and the University of Queensland, Australia, entitled “Dietary Regulation of Liver Regeneration” – on October 3, 2024, at 12:00 PM, in the Seminar Room.

 Abstract: